 Niagara Falls is located between Lake Erie and Lake Ontario, draining water from Lake Erie to Ontario with the highest water flow rate in North America.
-3,160 tons of water flows over Niagara Halls every second!
+3,160 tons of water flow over Niagara Halls every second!
 The waterfall is actually comprised of three waterfalls with the Horseshoe Falls being the largest, and probably the most recognizable one among the three.
-Given its impressive volume of water flow, the waterfall is actually not that high in a mere 50 meters.
+Given its impressive volume of water flow, the waterfall is actually not that high at a mere 50 meters.

-Now, the area around the falls is a popular vacation destinations not only for foreigner, but also the locals for a perfect weekend getaway; When I was staying in Toronto, I visited the falls for a day trip and it’s about 128 kilometers away from the city and the drive takes about 1.5 hours.
+Now, the area around the falls is a popular vacation destination not only for foreigner but also the locals for a perfect weekend getaway; When I was staying in Toronto, I visited the falls for a day trip and it’s about 128 kilometers away from the city and the drive takes about 1.5 hours.
 If you don’t have a car, there are various bus lines that would connect you to the falls in a short time.
 We checked out some shops and entered a haunted house for some good scream; More, the Winter Festival of Lights is a holiday tradition with lighting displays, shows, and events.

-In the spirit to learn more about what to see and do around Niagara Falls, I invited my fellow bloggers to share with us their taste of Niagara Falls.
+In the spirit to learn more about what to see and do around Niagara Falls, I invited my fellow bloggers to share with us their tastes in Niagara Falls.
 I was excited to learn that there are so many more things to see and do in the area, apart from the jaw-dropping view, from active to relaxing, on both the American and Canadian sides.
 Check it out!

 Opening in June 2006, Niagara’s SkyWheel is the crown jewel of the Clifton Hill area located in Ontario, Canada, side of Niagara Falls.
-Standing 175-feet tall, visitors enjoy unique views of this iconic North American destination.
+Standing 175 feet tall, visitors enjoy unique views of this iconic North American destination.

-The beauty of the enclosed nine-passenger cars is the climate control – allowing riders to enjoy no matter the temperature outside.
+The beauty of the enclosed nine-passenger cars is the climate control – allowing riders to enjoy it no matter the temperature outside.
 And the views!
 Visitors enjoy 8 to 12 minutes of glorious views of the Niagara River, including both the Horseshoe and American Falls, as well as other Clifton Hill attractions.

 The SkyWheel is open daily from 9 am to 1 am.
 While it’s open all day, the night views are absolutely amazing!
 Purchase tickets online for a discount or purchase a Clifton Hill Fun Pass to enjoy several area attractions.
-And of course, don’t miss an actual visit to the Niagara Falls themselves while you’re in the area!
+And of course, don’t miss an actual visit to Niagara Falls themselves while you’re in the area!

 If you are interested to check out more about the world’s great observation wheel, visit: Ferris Wheels in the World.